sadafAsh/InheritanceConcept/README.md

 Types of Inheritance:
-         There are three types of inheritance in java single inheritance,multilevel inheritance and hierarchical inheritance.In this project I have made three different packages for three different types of inheritance and also its tests cases .
+         There are three types of inheritance in java, single inheritance,multilevel inheritance and hierarchical inheritance.In this project I have made three different packages for three different types of inheritance and also its tests cases .